Diving in the Philippines

 One of the most biodiverse parts of the already rich Philippines Tubbataha reefs is a natural park with two beautiful atolls that make up the marine protected area created by the government of the Philippines.
 The waters here are particularly healthy and clear with expansive reefs and large pelagics such as whalesharks and rays as well as several species of turtles.
 This area is only accessible to divers by liveaboard due to the remote location in the Sulu Sea over a hundred kilometres from the nearest city.
 The current in this area is stronger than in most others in the Philippines and it is not really suitable for inexperienced divers.

-You can study for Advanced Open Water Diver in Boracay.
+You can obtain your Advanced Open Water Diver in Boracay.

-You can study for Discover Scuba Diving in Boracay.
+You can obtain your Discover Scuba Diving in Boracay.